Last updated on September 23rd, 2024 at 08:14 am

 Key Principles of Collectivism

-The key principles of collectivism hinge on the collective whole of the community and moving it forward by unity, cooperation all driven by collective goals.
+The key principles of collectivism hinge on the collective whole of the community and moving it forward by unity, and cooperation all driven by collective goals.

 Here are the key principles and their explanations: